Feel flamenco vividly at Cardamomo

 This Tablao in Madrid Surprised Us

 But I always had the idea of going to see a live show.
-I think it’s something you should do if you live in Spain or if you’re visiting, at least even once.
+I think it’s something you should do if you live in Spain or visit, at least even once.

-Since we are going to move to France soon we could not put it off any longer.
-We decided to go and have the experience at Cardamomo, which is a Flamenco Tablao at the center of Madrid with more than 25 years of experience.
+Since we are going to move to France soon, we could not put it off any longer.
+So we decided to go and have the experience at Cardamomo, a Flamenco Tablao at the center of Madrid with more than 25 years of experience.

 Cardamomo, Flamenco Tablao at Madrid